 SmartyStreets currently utilizes no less than two independent monitoring services each of which monitors LiveAddress API servers individually and collectively (from no fewer than six separate locations around North America) track various critical server metrics.
 It is from these independent statistical reports that collective server uptime and downtime is calculated for the purposes of credit calculation.

 We monitor our servers using at least two, independent 3rd-party services.
-When we calculate downtime along with any service credits, we always use the metrics offered by both parties.
+When we calculate downtime, we always use the metrics offered by both monitoring tools.

 The uptime and response guarantees set forth above do not apply to any unavailability, suspension or termination of LiveAddress API, or any other LiveAddress API performance issues: